bobthesponge10/Steganography/readme.md

 It is possible that different versions/platforms of python might have different implementations of seeded random numbers which would break passwords.

+Using the password option causes the program to take more time and memory to encode and decode because instead of streaming the entire process the random order of pixels needs to be determined ahead of time.

 The program acts like a normal command line application and takes an input image and can either
  - Output the encoded data to an output file
  - Take an input file and write the encoded image to an output file